Kanawha-Valley-Homebrew-Club/kvhomebrew.club/src/pages/coal-country-wv-2025.md

 ⦁	**Local Breweries**

-**ocal Breweries w**e have several hotels and dozens of restaurants within walking distance of the event if you will be traveling in.

 * Charleston Nano Brewery - <https://charlestonnano.com/>
 * Bad Shepard @ Black Sheep Burritos and Brews - <https://badshepherdbeer.com/>
 * F﻿ife Street Brewing - <https://fifestreetbrewing.com/>